timescale/docs/api/saturating_add.md

 ---

 # saturating_add()  <tag type="toolkit">Toolkit</tag><tag type="toolkit-experimental" content="Experimental" />
-The `saturating_add` function adds two numbers, saturating at the numeric bounds instead of overflowing.
+The `saturating_add` function adds two numbers, saturating at -2147483648 and 2147483647 instead of overflowing.

 For more information about saturating math functions, see the [saturating math docs][saturating-math-docs].